TerrinH/Device-Deployment/README.md

   - **Shipped**:
     Once the preliminary quality control of the _Completed_ worksheet has been completed and the device is ready to be packaged in its shipping medium, it ends up here where we associate a shipping tracking number with the device.

+  - **Serial Asset**:
+    If a device should have a unique asset ID associated with it we track that association here.

   - **SETTINGS**:
     The _SETTINGS_ worksheet is really just a placeholder for the data validation range I use in the _Special Status_ worksheet, and